Andrej Babiš: First premiership (2017–2021)

-On 6 June 2018, President Zeman appointed Andrej Babiš as Prime Minister for the second time, calling on him to present him with a proposed list of members of the government.
-Babiš was sworn in by President Zeman for the second time on 27 June 2018, as the head of a minority government formed from ANO and CSSD representatives.
-Zeman refused to appoint CSSD deputy and MEP Miroslav Poche as Minister of Foreign Affairs, so he was replaced by CSSD party chairman and Interior Minister Jan Hamacek.
-CSSD took five seats in the government, and ANO took ten.
-On 10 July the two parties signed a coalition agreement.
+On 6 June 2018, President Zeman appointed Andrej Babiš as prime minister for the second time, calling on him to present him with a proposed list of members of the government.
+Babiš was sworn in by President Zeman for the second time on 27 June 2018, as the head of a minority government formed from ANO and ČSSD representatives.
+Zeman refused to appoint ČSSD deputy and MEP Miroslav Poche as Minister of Foreign Affairs, so he was replaced by ČSSD party chairman and Interior Minister Jan Hamáček. ČSSD took five seats in the government, and ANO took ten.
+On 10 July, the two parties signed a coalition agreement.
 Taťána Malá was appointed Minister of Justice for ANO but resigned 13 days later following allegations of plagiarism in her diploma theses and conflict of interest.
 Babiš briefly considered consulting with Zeman about the choice for a replacement minister, but in the face of vigorous opposition from opposition parties, he instead nominated Jan Kněžínek, who was sworn in by Zeman on 10 July.
 On 12 July 2018, shortly after midnight, Babiš's government won a confidence vote in the Chamber of Deputies by a vote of 105–91, with the external support of the Communist Party of Bohemia and Moravia, which lasted until April 2021.
 This government was the first since the Fall of Communism to rely on confidence and supply from the Communist Party of Bohemia and Moravia.